Bottle-Coders/EtherEvent/docs/docs/introduction.md

 ## Use Cases 📋

--   **Academic Institutions** 🏫: OptiPresence streamlines attendance tracking and participation in classes, seminars, and exams.
+-   **Academic Institutions** 🏫: iPresence streamlines attendance tracking and participation in classes, seminars, and exams.
 It integrates with student information systems, automates grade book updates, and supports accreditation processes.

 -   **Corporate Environments** 🏢: Facilitates accurate employee time tracking, integrates with HR(Payroll) systems, and ensures compliance with labor regulations.
 Enhances workplace productivity and accountability.